seik/keyvalue/README.md

-# Telegram bot lambda template
+# keyvalue

-A github repo template for my telegram bot projects.
+🔑 A telegram bot to store keypairs